By Rick Steves

 If you need to lock in your reservations well in advance of your train trip, book them ahead of time from home.
 It's easiest to get them through ricksteves.com (after all, you're already here!).
 While reservations may cost a little less when booked in Europe, virtually all US-based websites and travel agents sell European train reservations for the exact same prices you'll find here.

-If you need to book quite a few seat reservations in advance, you may save money by going through Euraide, which books reservations for the same price that you’d get them in Europe.
-They charge about $30 for the advice (reliably generous) and another $30 for two-week delivery, but for orders of at least six reservations, Euraide’s a great value.
-(If you only have a handful or reservations to make, booking through my site is your cheaper pre-trip option, especially if you’re including your reservations in a rail-pass order that gets you above the $400 free-shipping threshold.)
+If you need to book quite a few seat reservations in advance, you may save money by going through Euraide, which books reservations for the same price that you'd get them in Europe.
+They charge about $30 for the advice (reliably generous) and another $30 for two-week delivery, but for orders of at least six reservations, Euraide's a great value.
+(If you only have a handful of reservations to make, booking through my site is your cheaper pre-trip option, especially if you're including your reservations in a rail-pass order that gets you above the $400 free-shipping threshold.)